rachelwe/webtopie-build-process/README.md

   WARNING : uglify does not compile ES6 syntax (arrow functions for example)

 ### `icons`
-  `svgo -f src/icons && svg-sprite --config config.json src/icons/*.svg`
+  `svgo -f src/icons -o icons/svg && svg-sprite --config config.json icons/svg/*.svg`

-  Compress separate SVG files and combine them into one SVG "sprite" using the config inside the config.json file
+  Compress separate SVG files to the `icons/svg` directory and combine them into one SVG "sprite" using the config inside the config.json file

   The use of this sprite and how to create an SVG icon system is wonderfully explained in this page : [SVG Icon System](https://mcraiganthony.github.io/svg-icons/)